 Abstract Background : The specific distribution of cancers in Down syndrome (DS) calls into question the validity of screening policies for cancer surveillance as implemented for the general populatio

-The article linked below shares information about common dental problems, finding the right dentist, sedation, appointment preparation, and more. https://www.emergencydentistsusa.com/down-sy
+Dental Care Guidance for Caregivers of Patients with Down Syndrome is an article that shares information about common dental problems, finding the right dentist, sedation, appointment preparation, and

 This visual shares things you can do to promote good sleep habits.

 Abstract Background: Women with Down syndrome have a lower breast cancer risk and significantly lower life expectancies than women without Down syndrome.
 Therefore, it is not clear whether m